Skip navigation

 Purpose

-The Policy describes the principles by which external funding, and other Project agreements, are sought and accepted by the University, consistent with University community standards, values and interests.
+The policy describes the principles by which Research Projects undertaken with external entities are developed and formalised by the University consistent with University community standards, policies, values and interests.

 Overview